All Episodes

 What she's doing is sharing a fact of life, maybe even a fear that a lot of wealthy people have, that it will be gone tomorrow.

-I can't tell you a number of people who think Obama's gonna come take it from them.
+I can't tell you the number of people who think Obama's going to come take it from them or the Democrat Party in general.

-But it's a it's a it's a natural fear for people who've earned it.
+But it's a natural fear for people who've earned it.

 Because people who've earned it probably lost a whole lot in the process.